 On the way back from Thassos town to Chryssi Ammoudia, I chose the off-road passing Marble Beach.
 The road was full of fine, white dust.
 It continued along the coastline until it reached the bay of Golden Beach.
 Driving slowly along the dirt road, I noticed some exposed parts without a parapet but I continued to drive.
 A bit further, I discovered the beaches of Saliria and Porto Vathi hidden in two small bays.
 The beaches had pristine, azure water and white sand, with small stones from the former marble quarries.
 The white environment shined in the sun, and the quarry in Porto Vathi had big blocks of white marble.
 On the last evening, I came back to the campground in Chryssi Ammoudia and listened to the cicadas singing in the trees.

 The sixth day on Thassos Island (and the last one)

 Short Description: I took the ferry from Thassos town to Keramoti, situated in the continental part of Greece.
 After that, I went again to the campground in Kavala.
 I stayed there for one day and set up my departure to Lemnos Island.

 When I entered Kavala, I stopped at a local taverna where the cook displayed different sorts of fresh fish in front of me.
 I had a wide range of options to choose from: sardines, calamari, crayfish, shrimp, octopus, and so on.
 Eventually, I ordered fried sprat with onion.
 Afterward, I headed toward Kavala port, where I asked how to get to Lemnos Island.
-In the evening, I went again to my favorite campground in Kavala.
-I stayed to relax there for one day, to swim, sunbath, and take down my notes from Thassos.
+In the evening, I went again to my favorite campground in Kavala – Batis Multiplex.
+I stayed to relax there for one day.
+I swam, sunbathed, and wrote down some notes from Thassos.

 Have you been to the Greek Islands or plan to go there?
-Leave a comment on this post and tell me what you like about the Greek Islands or what you’re interested to see there.
+Leave a comment below this post and tell me what you liked about Greece or what you want to see there.